Updated: Jan 6

 Can those risks be mitigated in other ways? - Can the employee be moved to another department where that risk is not present?
 Or can you prevent them from working in a particular area sustainably?

 Have you done everything that is reasonably practicable to get the employee to attend?
-Does the employee understand the reasons behind the medical assessment and the fact that it benefits both them and their employee and helps to keep them safe?
+Does the employee understand the reasons behind the medical assessment and the fact that it benefits both them and their employer and helps to keep them safe?
 Do they understand what the possible consequences of non-attendance could be?
 Have you offered alternative dates or discussed other ways you could help facilitate their attendance?

 It would be wise to seek guidance from an experienced health and safety or occupational health professional if you are concerned about assessing the risk of non attendance.
 They will be able to offer guidance about what an appropriate solution might be.